 Creation of a Global Purchasing System

-As business becomes more global in nature, the Toyota Boshoku group is working as a whole to promote local procurement and realise optimal global procurement together with suppliers, giving due consideration to all aspects such as quality, safety and cost.
+As business becomes more global in nature, the Toyota Boshoku group is working as a whole to promote local purchasing and realise optimal global purchasing together with suppliers, giving due consideration to all aspects such as quality, safety and cost.

 Global Annual Supplier Meeting

 Creation of a cohesive global purchasing system

-The Toyota Boshoku group is creating a global procurement system and is working to deepen connections with all suppliers.
-As a fundamental system to standardise procurement information from respective countries worldwide, a unit price database for components and raw materials called TB-WAVE has been rolled out to such entities as ASEAN and Europe & Africa for the first time.
-Moreover, we launched a cost benchmark system related to components and raw materials that is connected with TB-WAVE on a global scale.
-This is being deployed to respective regions while dealing with any operational issues.
+In fiscal 2016, as a fundamental system to standardise purchasing information from respective countries worldwide, a unit price database for components and raw materials called TB-WAVE has been rolled out to entities such as those in ASEAN and Europe & Africa regions.
+Moreover, we launched a cost benchmark system related to components and raw materials that is connected with TB-WAVE.
+At the same time, this is being deployed to respective regions while dealing with any operational issues.

 Deployment of global Supplier Parts Tracking Team (SPTT) activities